Official Website /// Buy Tickets /// Directions /// Facebook /// Instagram /// Twitter /// YouTube

 2. Its Aste Nagusia festival attracts over a million people each year and has been voted Spain’s most important.

-3. The amount of Basque speakers in Bilbao is on the increase, with 30% able to both speak and understand it and an additional 20% able to understand.
+3. The amount of Basque speakers in Bilbao is on the increase, with 30% able to both speak and understand it and an additional 20% only able to understand.

 OTHER SPANISH CLUBS